Corenale/LuaChronometer/README.md

 # Chronometer
-Chronometer is a Lua library for precise time measurement and timestamps on Windows.
+Chronometer is a Lua library for precise time measurement and timestamps on Windows or Linux.

 Features:
 * Stopwatch for timing intervals up to microseconds precision